-- 2/3 cup crystallized ginger — chopped
+- 2/3 cup chopped honey-candied ginger or crystallized ginger

-- Grate the zucchini using the large holes of a grater.
-Spread the zucchini out in a colander set in a large bowl and sprinkle with the salt and toss into the zucchini.
-Allow to sit for 15 minutes until the zucchini begins to release its moisture.
+Grate the zucchini using the large holes of a grater.
+Spread the zucchini out in a colander set in a large bowl and sprinkle with the salt; gently toss zucchini to mix in the salt.
+Set aside for 15 minutes until the zucchini begins to release its moisture.

 *Cold eggs can cause the coconut oil to harden when mixing.
 Bring cold eggs to room temperature by placing eggs into a bowl of warm water for 3-4 minutes.

-This post may contain affiliate links.
+This post contains affiliate links.
 For more information, please see our Disclosure Policy.